Wallasey Soroptimists – Our Projects (Programme Action)

 We donate some of our takings each time we have a stall selling our craft items.
 We recently donated an additional £300 to the Charity.
 This money can help the Charity support women who have lost their hair through cancer treatment with funds to purchase good quality wigs – it all helps with a woman’s psychological health.

 The Charity’s Fundraising Manager Elspeth was our speaker at our September social meeting.
 She presented Immediate Past President Stella with a certificate giving our running total of donations at £650.
 A cheque for £100 was presented at the meeting adding to that total.
-As of early 2018, we have donated a total of £970
+As of early 2018, we have donated well over £1000 to the charity.

 Members selling craft items at Clatterbridge Cancer Unit